• Home

 • Stir in heavy cream and sour cream and heat through, but do NOT boil.

-• Add shredded cheese a handful at a time, stirring each time to completely melt the cheese.
+• Add shredded cheeses a handful at a time, stirring each time to completely melt the cheese.

-• Stir in parsley and season with salt and pepper to taste.
+• Stir in parsley, salt and black pepper.

-• Serve with extra toppings of shredded cheese, bacon pieces, sliced green onions, chopped chives and sour cream.
+• Serve with bacon pieces, extra shredded cheese, sliced green onions, chopped chives and sour cream.

 Nutrition